Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 [Software carpentry](https://software-carpentry.org) is the put in practice the principles of engineering.
 That is, the art of making the machine purring at your tune.
 This makes you a more effective developer, saving precious time by the skills and automatisms perfected over the years.
 Carpentry is not about high level *decisions*, but on low level *execution*.

 If engineering is (almost) a science, carpentry is an art.
 As such it is very particular to your own way of understanding and working.
-Nobody is in the position to tell you how you should work, but I provide some suggestions and context to some approaches you can use and what tools are most used by the theoretical physics community.
+Nobody is in the position to tell you how you should work, but I provide some suggestions and context to some approaches you can use, and what tools are most used by the theoretical physics community.

 ### OS